Nursery Setup Guide for Canadian Homes: Small Space Edition

 The Non-Negotiable Essentials: What Must Fit

-When space is tight, every item earns its place.
-You need to start with the basics: a safe sleep surface, a changing area, and a comfortable feeding spot.
-That's it.
-Everything else is negotiable.
+Every item in a small nursery earns its place.
+Start with three things: a safe sleep surface, a changing area, and a feeding spot.
+That's your foundation.

 HALO BassiNest Swivel Sleeper Essentia Series